 Nearly 80 percent of French Polynesia’s vanilla is grown on Taha’a and it is used in everything on the island from local cuisine to aromatherapy.
 It’s possible to visit a plantation, and there’s also a diverse range of flora and fauna to discover on a hike or jeep safari tour through the verdant interior.

-There is much to explore below the water’s surface too.
+Nature abounds beneath the water’s surface too.
 The shallow coral garden between Motu Maharare and Motu Tautau is a particular favourite among snorkelers as the current carries swimmers effortlessly through the reef.
 Scuba divers will also be made up with the caverns and shipwrecks nearby.

 Rarely visited by tourists, Huahine has retained an essence of early Polynesia and locals pride themselves on preserving what they genuinely believe is the most picturesque island in Tahiti.
 It's an absolute must see when visiting Tahiti by yacht.

 Hidden throughout the emerald green vegetation is French Polynesia’s largest concentration of ancient marae (temples), some of which date back to 700 AD when Huahine was inhabited by the original ancestors of the Tahitians, the Lapita people.